sarkonovich/Alexa-Nest/README.md

 The program requires ruby 2.0 or above,  sinatra, and a couple of Ruby Gems.

-To install ruby, I suggest using RVM.
+To install ruby, if you don't already have it, I suggest using RVM.
 Instructions are [here.](https://rvm.io/rvm/install) After rvm is installed, install a recent version of ruby:

 ````rvm install 2.2.0 --disable-binary````